Eight Daoist immortals – ink painting by a contemporary Chinese artist

 There is a universe boiling in each kettle.

-White Cloud Daoist Temple, in the city of Jingmen, Hubei Province.
-It is said that Lu Dongbin (吕洞宾, born in 796), one of eight most well-known immortals transformed from Chinese Daoists, once stayed there during his cultivation.
+White Cloud Daoist Temple, in the city of Jingmen, Hubei Province, where Lu Dongbin once resided during his cultivation.

 Fairy He – He Xiangu (何仙姑)

-Fair He was originally a daughter of a family surnamed He and loved bushwalking.
-During her mountain hike, she met a couple of immortals and was taken as their disciple.
-She learned how to see in the darkness and view the past and future, and soon she was known as a Fairy He the Prophet.
+Fairy He loved bushwalking.
+During her mountain hike, she met an immortal couple and eventually became their disciple, from them she learned how to see in the darkness and view the past and future.
+Soon her reputation as a Fairy He the Prophet was spread.

-At the time, China was ruled under woman emperor Wu Zetian who wanted Fairy He to teach her how to achieve longevity.
-Fairy He told her to place those with virtue and talent on the important positions, even they were her rivals and serving a life sentence in prison; sack those who only knew how to please her but cared nothing about the nation and the people.
+At the time, China was ruled by woman emperor Wu Zetian.
+While the female monarch consulted with the lady Daoist on how to achieve longevity, Fairy He used the opportunity to admonish the woman emperor to place those with virtue and talent in important positions, even if they were her political rivals and harsh critics, and sack those who only knew how to please her but cared nothing about the nation and the people.

-Wu Zetian took Fairy He’s advice seriously and the woman emperor’s time was marked as an era of peace and prosperity.
+Wu Zetian took Fairy He’s advice and the woman emperor’s time was viewed as an era of peace and prosperity by later historians.

-Thus Fairy He sands for gentle and generous yin-earth in Five Agents and ☷ (坤) in Eight Trigrams.
+Fairy He stands for gentle and generous yin-earth in Five Agents and ☷ (坤) in Eight Trigrams.